tstih/more/README.md

-# more
+# More

-## More Windows Forms Controls (.NET Core)

-A growing collection (MIT licansed) of Windows Forms Controls for .NET Core.
+A growing collection of (MIT licensed) Windows Forms Controls for .NET Core.

 # Controls (Alphabetically)